Top Recruitment Trends for 2020

 Expectations for 2020 are largely positive but are more modest than in years past.
 Seventy-one percent expect to increase revenue in the year ahead—an eight percent drop from last year’s revenue expectations.
 This is likely connected to economic uncertainty: 45 percent expect a recession in 2020, compared to just 30 percent heading into 2019.

-What are firms prioritising in 2020?
+What are agencies prioritising in 2020?
 Recruitment priorities for 2020 represent the most wide-open field in the history of this survey, suggesting that agencies are adopting different approaches to grow and thrive in 2020.

 - Candidate Acquisition (43%)

 - With no end in sight for the talent shortage, it’s no surprise that talent is considered the most precious resource in today’s competitive landscape.
+North American, Benelux, and DACH respondents cited candidate acquisition as their top overall priority, as did small firms (1-50 employees).

 - Client Relationships (34%)